sanatwalia896/bobble_Ai_project/README.md

 # bobble_Ai_project

-This repository is for making a face morphing model using deep learning , opencv and python .
+This Repo is my work on making a Face morphing Model .

-I plan on making this a robust model which is better than the models available in the market .
+I will be using pytorch as my deep learning framework and plan on using hugging face pre-trained transformers on making the model of MorphGanFormer .

-The time to build this model is 6 months .
+The link to the research paper i am using is https://arxiv.org/abs/2302.09404